The act of performing a mitzvah is more than undertaking a “good deed.”

 - As a family, join with other families on “Mitzvah Day” or at other times throughout the year.
 Learn more about volunteer opportunities at Temple Emanu-El » OR Download our guide to bar/bat mitzvah projects »

-- Seventh and eighth graders are invited to be part of our Mitzvah Corps community.
-Students study the Jewish texts that for thousands of years have inspired our people to justice and compassion and then put those studies into action through hands-on volunteer experiences at six different local organizations.
+- Seventh and eighth graders are invited to be part of our Mitzvah Corps and Tzedek League communities.
+Students study the Jewish texts that for thousands of years have inspired our people to justice and compassion and then put those studies into action through hands-on volunteer experiences at different local organizations.
+Read a letter from a former Mitzvah Corps student who organized a special mitzvah »

 Back to Bar & Bat Mitzvah Program